Supervisor/superlance/docs/httpok.rst

 .. cmdoption:: -G --grace-period

-   Specify the grace period before starting to act on programs which are failing their healthchecks.
+   Specify the grace period in minutes before starting to act on programs which are failing their healthchecks.
 Grace period is counted since the last time program was (re)started.

 .. cmdoption:: URL